ARCHIVES

 The Japanese mining industry developed in response to demand brought about by modernization and rapid economic growth.

-Afterwards, most of the mines disappeared with the changing times.
+Afterwards, most mines disappeared with the changing times.

 The remains of mining facilities still stand even after losing the function.